Will my wireless link reach where I need it to?

 The allowable link loss equation:

 We start with the ratio of the gain of the transmitter and receiver antennas.
 Users normally want handheld devices that work in all directions with no focused transmission which requires omnidirectional antennas.
-Both GT - Will my wireless link reach where I need it to? and GR - Will my wireless link reach where I need it to? then need to be zero and can in effect be forgotten in the calculation.
+Both and then need to be zero and can in effect be forgotten in the calculation.

 We then add the transmit power, a key element governing how loud the transmitter can ‘shout’.
 If extending wireless range was simply a case of turning up the volume to whatever level was required a designer’s job would be much easier.
 However, the transmit power of any wireless communications system is limited by legal regulations.
 Licensing arrangements by regulatory bodies mean that the device or network is not allowed to transmit more than one hundred milliwatts for some ISM (Industrial, Scientific and Medical) frequency bands.
 These are very small amounts but increasing the transmit power higher will break legal regulations in the common 2.4Ghz band.